 Disability Support Services will consider any information, including but not limited to, your description of your needs; records of past accommodations and services from high school (eligibility testing, IEPs or 504 Plans), another college, state or high-stakes testing organizations; formal psychological or medical evaluations; and letters from past health, education or other service providers.
 Documentation must be relevant to the accommodation(s) being requested.

 Upon completion of your Disability Services application, you will be prompted to upload any available documentation you can readily share.
 Please do not delay applying for services out of concern about not having the appropriate paperwork.
-A DSS counselor will respond within 7 days of your application to set up an intake appointment.
+A DSS counselor will respond within 7 days of your application to discuss the next steps in the process.
+Please check your email every day.
+If you do not hear from a counselor, check your spam folder and make sure you have entered your email correctly in the application.

 All documentation submitted to DSS is kept strictly confidential.